Conrad Shawcross: Career

 Wooden sculpture by Shawcross in Basel, Switzerland.

 Space Trumpet in Unilever House, London.

 Shawcross, The Dappled Light of the Sun, 2015; installation at the Royal Academy, London.

 Paradigm, statue located outside the Francis Crick Institute.

 Personal life

-Shawcross previously had a long-term relationship with theatre and opera director Sophie Hunter whom he met while studying at Oxford.
+Shawcross had a long-term relationship with theatre and opera director Sophie Hunter whom he met while studying at Oxford.
 The couple split in early 2010.

-In 2013, Shawcross married Italian Artist Carolina Mazzolari; they have one son, Hartley Bruce Cy.
+In 2013, Shawcross married Italian artist Carolina Mazzolari; they have one son, and he has two stepchildren by her.